-We spend a lot of time talking about our fit and construction, but the materials we use are just as important.
-The fabric is what a shirt is actually made out of after all.
+We spend a lot of time talking about the fit and construction of our dress shirts, but the materials we use are just as important.
+Fabrics, especially 100% cotton, are the primary material for dress shirts.

 WHAT MAKES A GREAT FABRIC

 Egyptian cotton is a particular variety of cotton called Gossypium barbadense that is grown in only a few other places in the world.
-It is renowned as some of the best in the world.
-It has an extra long staple, which means it has longer fibers, resulting in a silkier, more durable fabric.
+It is renowned as some of the best in the world due to its extra long staple, which means it has longer fibers, resulting in a silkier, more durable fabric.

 Fabrics are either 1-ply or 2-ply.
 This is the number of yarns twisted together to make a single thread.
 2-ply fabrics are generally finer with a tighter weave than 1-ply fabrics.

 All of our Professional dress shirt styles, and the majority of our Work/Play and Smart Casual styles are 2-ply fabrics because they lend a smoother, more crisp hand feel.
 Occasionally we use single-ply fabrics on some of our more casual shirts when we want a lighter, more breathable fabric.

 The number you see on shirt fabrics (80s, 120s etc.) indicates the size of the thread in the fabric and therefore how many threads per square inch.
 Higher numbers mean that the threads are finer which results in a softer, smoother and lighter fabric.

 Our shirts run a wide range of thread counts.
 We prefer 100s, 120s and 140s for our classic dress shirts because of the silky texture and lightweight.
 We use lower counts when we want more weighty fabrics.